amadlung/2019-04-11-gwu/trimming.md

 -rw-rw-r-- 1 dcuser dcuser 271K Jul  6 22:33 SRR2589044_2un.trim.fastq.gz
 ~~~

-We've just successfully run Trimmomatic on one of our FASTQ files!
+We've just successfully executed Trimmomatic on one of our FASTQ files!
 However, there is some bad news.
 Trimmomatic can only operate on
 one sample at a time and we have more than one sample.
 The good news is that we can use a `for` loop to iterate through our sample files
 quickly!